Pittsburgh Panthers: Duquesne rivalry

 Pitt and Duquesne University have had a long-standing rivalry in men's basketball that dates to 1932.
 Dubbed the City Game, the inter-city rivalry pits the only two Division 1 basketball schools located within Pittsburgh's city limits.
 With their campuses located only three miles apart, it was the most intense basketball rivalry for both schools through the 1970s.
-The series currently scheduled to be held every year at PPG Paints Arena and attracts significant local interest.
+The series was held every year at PPG Paints Arena, Although has been on Hiatus since 2019.
 Both schools' women's teams also play their annual version of the City Game.
 Prior to World War II, the schools were also rivals on the football field.

 Notre Dame rivalry

 Pitt has a longstanding rivalry with the University of Notre Dame.
 Pitt has played Notre Dame on a semi-regular basis since 1899, with never more than three years passing between contests since 1943.
 Notre Dame is tied for Pitt's third most played opponent in football while Pitt is Notre Dame's fifth most played opponent.
 In other sports, Pitt and Notre Dame both competed against each other regularly as members of the Big East Conference and those competitions continued when both schools moved into the ACC.